Remi-Coulom/joedb/doc/source/asio_coroutines.rst

  - compilation is very slow
  - compilation generates a lot of code, and can result in large binaries

-For instance, the `secure websocket tutorial example of boost::beast
+For instance, the `secure websocket client example of boost::beast
 <https://github.com/boostorg/beast/blob/develop/example/websocket/client/sync-ssl/websocket_client_sync_ssl.cpp>`_
 takes 13 seconds to compile, and produces a 800kB binary.
 Adding websocket support to joedb doubled the size of the library, and tripled the compilation